mspillman/cdash/README.md

 # cdash
 Process DASH simulated annealing jobs on the Amazon EC2 service

+This is the program described here: http://scripts.iucr.org/cgi-bin/paper?S160057671502049X If you use CDASH in your work, please consider referencing the above paper.

 #### Requires:
 #####Local (Windows) machine:
 - [Python 2.7](https://www.python.org/)